FahdChalladia/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

-# C - Pointers, Arrays, and Strings
+# C - More pointers, Arrays, and Strings

 This project covers the basic concepts of pointers, arrays, and strings in C programming.
 The tasks in this repository are designed to help understand and practice working with pointers, memory, and string manipulation without using the standard library functions like `printf`, `puts`, and `strlen`.
 The functions focus on manipulating data directly through pointers.